Segal's axioms and bootstrap for Liouville Theory

-2mm \textbf{Acknowledgements.} C. Guillarmou acknowledges the support of European Research Council (ERC) Consolidator grant 725967 and A. Kupiainen the support of the ERC Advanced Grant 741487.
+\textbf{Acknowledgements.} C. Guillarmou acknowledges the support of European Research Council (ERC) Consolidator grant 725967 and A. Kupiainen the support of the ERC Advanced Grant 741487.
 R. Rhodes is partially supported by the Institut Universitaire de France (IUF).
 R. Rhodes and V. Vargas acknowledge the support of the ANR-21-CE40-0003.
-The authors wish to thank Ctirad Klimcik and especially Joerg Teschner, whose works have been a deep source of inspiration for us, for many enlightening discussions.
-We also thank R. Canary, V. Hinich and A. Vaintrob for answering our questions on the plumbing coordinates.
+The authors wish to thank C. Klimcik and especially J. Teschner, whose works have been a deep source of inspiration for us, for many enlightening discussions.
+We also thank R. Canary, P. Haissinsky, V. Hinich and A. Vaintrob for answering our questions on the plumbing coordinates.